doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

      ref: ${{ github.event.inputs.version || github.ref }}
 ```

-the next step is needed to checkout the code from the branch that triggered the workflow.
-If the workflow is triggered
-by a
-release, the `github.event.inputs.version` will be set to the release tag, so we can deploy different version if
-needed. // TODO: fix
+In this step we checkout either to the specified version or latest commit in the current branch

 ```
   - uses: pnpm/action-setup@v2